 Attached to the Hostels is the auxiliary facility of a dairy.
-Most of the live stock are of hybrid varieties for special concern for milk production.
-However, a few are of special low yielding ethnic varieties which are known for the medicinal properties in the milk produced.
+Most of the livestock are of high-yielding hybrid varieties.
+However, there are a few low-yielding ethnic varieties that produce milk with medicinal properties.

 The dairy is organic in nature.